 (b) We cannot guarantee that all risks to your assets, person or business will be covered by any insurance we arrange.
 You should carefully read all policies and other documentation we issue so you understand what is or is not covered;

-We may arrange insurance for you with insurers domiciled in New Zealand or elsewhere or a combination of both.
+We may arrange insurance for you with insurers domiciled in New Zealand or overseas providers or a combination of both.
 We may engage the services and assistance of third party brokers, reinsurance brokers, consultants or others to assist us with the provision of the arranging and placement of such insurance for you.
+A list of providers and products can be found here.

 We may provide you assistance with the placing and servicing of insurance for risks domiciled outside New Zealand, or the management of risks outside New Zealand.
 We may engage the services and assistance of third party brokers, consultants, insurance brokers, reinsurance brokers or others to assist us with the provision of such services to you.